 On the one hand, she's the Housewife who introduced the world to pink dog food.
 On the other hand, she's the Housewife who introduced the world to pink dog food.

-From peacekeeper in season one to unrelenting complaints about a thrown cake in season two, we're not sure what's going on with Siggy, but we don't love it.
+From peacekeeper in season one to unrelenting complaints about a thrown cake and unfounded claims of anti-semitism in season two, we're not sure we've ever seen a quicker Real Housewives fall from grace than this one.

 Paul Zimmerman/Getty Images